 4. If making iced tea, almond milk or creamer may be added.

-Best Matcha Tea UK 2020 Quality Ranking
+Best Matcha Tea in the UK 2022

 Matcha Health Benefits

 Green tea contains four powerful flavonoid polyphenol compounds (antioxidants) known as catechins.
 Catechins are compounds that are unoxidized.
 Green tea contains about 30 % catechins, whereas black tea contains only 4 % of theaflavins.
-Both are powerful antioxidants, however, green tea is associated with more health benefits since it has more catechins.
+Both are powerful antioxidants, however, green tea is associated with more beneficial since it has more catechins.

-These catechins in green tea are EC (epicatechin), ECG (epicatechin gallate), ECGC (Epigallocatechin gallate), and EGC (Epigallocatechin).
+These catechins in green teas are EC (epicatechin), ECG (epicatechin gallate), ECGC (Epigallocatechin gallate), and EGC (Epigallocatechin).
 Many studies have determined that matcha has 60 % Epigallocatechin gallate.
 EGCG is tea’s most abundant antioxidant catechin; it is one hundred times more potent than vitamin C, twenty-five times more potent than vitamin E, and may have therapeutic applications in the treatment of many disorders since it aids in the destruction of free radicals.

 Even though EGCG is the focus of many scientific studies and has been associated with most of the newly discovered green tea benefits, there is also evidence that ECG is potent, as well.
 We also know that matcha has about six times the amount of antioxidants of goji berries, sixty times that of spinach, and seventeen times the amount of blueberries.
 Catechins aren’t found in any other foods.